 3. Find Comfort in a Sustainable Future

-In addition to choosing what industry you want to work in upon graduation from our New Castle welding school, students can also find comfort in the continued demand that is present for welding jobs.
+In addition to choosing what industry you want to work in upon graduation from our New Castle welding school, students can also find comfort in the continued demand for welding jobs.

-- The National Association of Manufacturers estimates that by the year 2020, an additional 14 million welders will be needed for a variety of jobs, which means that now is the perfect time for you to earn your welding education and give yourself a leg-up to employers who will appreciate your trade school background.
+- Now is the perfect time for you to earn your welding education and give yourself a leg-up to employers who will appreciate your trade school background.

-- As a matter of fact, the same organization also estimates that 60 percent of manufacturers typically have to turn away half of the job applications they receive for welding jobs because applicants do not have the proper training and skillsets needed.
+- 60% of manufacturers typically have to turn away half of the job applications they receive for welding jobs because applicants do not have the proper training and skillsets.